godotengine/godot-docs/index.rst

 .. only:: i18n

-  .. info:: This documentation is translated from the `original English one
+  .. note:: This documentation is translated from the `original English one
             <https://docs.godotengine.org/en/latest>`_ by community members
             on `Weblate <https://hosted.weblate.org/projects/godot-engine/godot-docs>`_.